-New Jersey passed its equivalent of CCA, government energy aggregation, as part of electricity deregulation in 1999, but a customer signature requirement stymied CCA efforts.
-Legislation has since removed this opt-in barrier, and outreach is under way, particularly to communities engaged in sustainability and climate action planning.
+New Jersey passed its equivalent of CCA, government energy aggregation, as part of electricity deregulation in 1999, followed by a more specific Government Energy Aggregation Act in 2003.
+But an opt-in customer signature requirement and cost cap stymied CCA efforts.
+Legislation has since removed these barriers, and the first programs launched in early 2013.

 - Percentage of renewable power required under New Jersey’s Renewable Portfolio Standard: 22.5% by 2021

 - New Jersey’s national ranking in number of solar photovoltaic installations and installed capacity: 2nd